google-research-datasets/Video-Timeline-Tags-ViTT/README.md

 This repo provides the Video Timeline Tags (ViTT) dataset introduced in “Multimodal Pretraining for Dense Video Captioning”.

 This dataset consists of human produced segment-level annotations for 8,169 videos.
-Of these, 5,840 videos have received one annotation, and the rest of the videos received two or more annotations.
+Of these, 5,840 videos have been annotated once, and the rest of the videos have been annotated by 2 or more annotators.
 A total of 12,461 annotations are released in ```ViTT-annotations.json```.
 Below is an example annotation from the dataset:
 ```
 {
   "id": "FmTp",